 The ingredients all have to be at room temperature – this is important! – so make sure you use softened butter and allow eggs / milk to warm up before using.
 Your batter is likely to split and look curdled if any of the ingredients are cold.

 Butter Or Margarine?

-I usually prefer baking with butter but I don’t mind using margarine (Stork) for this school cake.
+I usually opt for butter in my cake recipes but I would recommend using margarine (Stork) in this school cake recipe.
 For one thing it is soft even straight out of the fridge so easier to mix and more purse friendly.

-I use plain flour with both baking powder and soda to give the cake lift.
+I use plain flour (all purpose flour) with both baking powder and soda to give the cake lift.
 You can also use self raising flour – see notes in recipe card.

 Make sure that your flour and raising agents are FRESH though.
 I once made this cake with baking powder that was a year out of date and it was a (literal) flop.

 The glaze is made simply with icing sugar and a little water.
 I like to also add vanilla extract but that’s optional.
 The icing needs to be quite thick otherwise it will simply run off your cake!

 The trick is to add just enough water and keep mixing until the glaze drops off your spoon slowly, like honey would.
 If it is too thin you can simply add more icing sugar.
 Too thick?
 Add water, a few DROPS at a time, until you have the right consistency.

 HOW TO MAKE SCHOOL CAKE